 COVID-19 causes respiratory illness that can spread from person to person.
 It is now a pandemic that is currently impacting countries worldwide.
 As refugees come to the United States, this global pandemic may present additional challenges to their resettlement.
 On this page, explore a variety of activities and additional resources that address key COVID-19 messages and help keep refugees informed with credible, accurate information about COVID-19 and, as appropriate, its impact on their resettlement.
-CO providers are responsible for ensuring all information provided on COVID-19 reflects the latest guidance.
+Cultural Orientation providers are responsible for ensuring all information provided on COVID-19 reflects the latest guidance.

 Discussion on COVID-19

 This activity is ideal for working with participants to define COVID-19, its symptoms, how it spreads, and why it should be taken seriously.
 It can be applied in-person and virtually.

 - Ask participants: What do you know about COVID-19 (also called coronavirus)?
 If appropriate, ask: How does it compare to other illnesses you have encountered?
 Record the responses.

 - Play the COVID-19: How to Protect Yourself and Stop the Spread of the Virus video, available in 15 different languages.

 - Use the COVID-19: How to Protect Yourself Guided Worksheet to help guide participants to define COVID-19, its symptoms, and how it spreads.

 - Compare information learned in the video and worksheet with information participants shared at the beginning of the activity.

 - Discuss with participants: Why is it important for you to take COVID-19 seriously?
 What are the benefits of taking COVID-19 seriously?
 What are the potential consequences?

 - Instead of the video, use the COVID-19 Understanding Guidance and Rules fact sheet or podcast.